European Bonsai Potter Collective

 • Shari / Sharimiki Refers to the deadwood sections of the trunk.

-• Taper A desirable feature, whereby trunks are wider at the base and become progressively thinner up the tree, and along the branches.
+• Taper A desirable feature, whereby trunks are wider at the base and progressively thinner up the tree, and along the branches.

 Bonsai Tree Styles